 “That’s good.
-A man alone is not a good thing.
 Look at me.
 Old, mean, and alone.
 No one cares a shit for me.”

 “But you had Mary.

 “Yes, I had her.”
-Old Bill scratched his nostrils, as if he were sharpening his nose to keen his whereabouts.
+Old Bill scratched his nostrils, as if he were honing his sense of smell to keen his whereabouts.

 “All women are supposed to outlive their man, but not Mary.
 I put her in the early grave with my craziness.”

 Old Bill took out a handkerchief and blew his nose.

 “Sorry, any time I get near New Orleans I get a little misty, I met Mary there.
 I was playing piano in a bar.
 Never knew its name.
 One night a perfume caught my nose and I told myself there goes a lady.
 It was Mary.
 She liked my playing.
 We dated and I stopped seeing other women.
 We had thirty-three years together.
 And not once did I sniff at another woman.
 Are you still there, Hippie Boy?”

 “Right behind the wheel.”
 I suppressed a yawn.

 “Don’t pay for an old man to think too much about the past.
 The old sentiments sneak up on you like the Japs at Pearl Harbor.
 You’re not feeling tired, are you?”